sagittaeri/StardewValleyMods/InputTools/README.md

         // Perform action in normal state
     }
 });
-normalStack.StackUpdateTicked += new EventHandler<UpdateTickedEventArgs>((s, e) =>
+normalLayer.LayerUpdateTicked += new EventHandler<UpdateTickedEventArgs>((s, e) =>
 {
-    // This is like a normal UpdateTicked event, except it's specific for this stack if (normalStack.IsButtonPairPressed(new Tuple<SButton, SButton>(SButton.LeftShift, SButton.Enter)))
+    // This is like a normal UpdateTicked event, except it's specific for this layer if (normalLayer.IsButtonPairPressed(new Tuple<SButton, SButton>(SButton.LeftShift, SButton.Enter)))
     {
-        // When LShift+Enter is pressed, switch to the Popup stack IInputToolsAPI.GetStack("Popup").SetStackDefaultBlockBehaviour(IInputToolsAPI.StackBlockBehavior.Block);
+        // When LShift+Enter is pressed, switch to the Popup layer IInputToolsAPI.GetLayer("Popup").SetLayerBlockBehaviour(IInputToolsAPI.BlockBehavior.Block);
-        IInputToolsAPI.GetStack("Popup").SetStackActive(true);
+        IInputToolsAPI.GetLayer("Popup").SetLayerActive(true);

-        // While Popup stack is active and blocking, Normal stack will no longer receive button events
+        // While Popup layer is active and blocking, Normal layer will no longer receive button events
-        // Additionally, normalStack.IsButtonPairPressed() etc will always return false since the Popup stack
+        // Additionally, normalLayer.IsButtonPairPressed() etc will always return false since the Popup layer
-        // above is preventing input events from reaching the Normal stack }
+        // above is preventing input events from reaching the Normal layer }
 };

-// Define the Input Stack for the popup.
-Note that stacks are always created on top of the existing stacks.
+// Define the Input Layer for the popup.
+Note that layers are always created on top of the stack.
-// The default stack, InputToolsAPI.Global, is the exception, which is always above all the other stacks,
+// The default layer, InputToolsAPI.Global, is the exception, which is always above the entire stack,
-// which means if InputToolsAPI.Global is set to Block, no other stack will receive input events IInputToolsAPI.IInputStack popupStack = this.InputToolsAPI.StackCreate("Popup");
+// which means if InputToolsAPI.Global is set to Block, no other layer will receive input events IInputToolsAPI.IInputLayer popupLayer = this.InputToolsAPI.LayerCreate("Popup");
-popupStack.ButtonPressed += new EventHandler<SButton>((s, e) =>
+popupLayer.ButtonPressed += new EventHandler<SButton>((s, e) =>
 {
     // In this context, s = "Popup", and e is an SButton enum if (e == SButton.Escape)
     {
-        // Deactivate this stack and allow inputs to pass below to Normal stack again IInputToolsAPI.GetStack(s).SetStackDefaultBlockBehaviour(IInputToolsAPI.StackBlockBehavior.PassBelow);
+        // Deactivate this layer and allow inputs to pass below to Normal layer again IInputToolsAPI.GetLayer(s).SetLayerBlockBehaviour(IInputToolsAPI.BlockBehavior.PassBelow);
-        IInputToolsAPI.GetStack(s).SetStackActive(false);
+        IInputToolsAPI.GetLayer(s).SetLayerActive(false);
     }
 });

-// By default, created stacks are active and will block inputs, so turn them off and allow inputs to pass down popupStack.SetStackDefaultBlockBehaviour(IInputToolsAPI.StackBlockBehavior.PassBelow);
+// By default, created layers are active and will block inputs, so turn them off and allow inputs to pass down popupLayer.SetLayerBlockBehaviour(IInputToolsAPI.BlockBehavior.PassBelow);
-popupStack.SetStackActive(false);
+popupLayer.SetLayerActive(false);

 ```